What is Scurvy?

 Eat a nutritious diet Eat unhealthy foods

-Follow the aforementioned do's and don'ts for scurvy disease to prevent its occurrence, symptoms, and related complications.
-By consuming a nutritious diet or vitamin C tablets, it is possible to avoid vitamin C deficiency and stay healthy.
+Follow do's and don'ts to prevent scurvy, its symptoms, and complications; a nutritious diet or vitamin C tablets can avert deficiency and promote health.

 Care at Medicover Hospitals